Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Introduction

 \begin{theorem} Unless $NP=RP$, for the antiferromagnetic Ising model without external field, for all $\Delta\geq 3$, for all $B$ in the non-uniqueness region of the infinite tree $\Tree_\Delta$, there does not exist an $\fpras$ for the partition function at inverse temperature $B$ for graphs of maximum degree at most~$\Delta$. \end{theorem}

 The hard-core model and Ising model are the two most well-studied examples of 2-spin systems.
-For ferromagnetic 2-spin systems with no external field, i.e., $B_1B_2>1$ and $\lambda=1$, Goldberg et al. \cite{GJP} presented an $\fpras$ for the partition function for any graph.
-For any antiferromagnetic 2-spin model, for constant $\Delta$, an $\fptas$ for the partition function was obtained by Sinclair et al. \cite{SST} for $\Delta$-regular graphs in the uniqueness region of the infinite tree $\Tree_\Delta$, and by Li et al. \cite{LLY} for graphs of maximum degree $\Delta$ in the intersection of the uniqueness regions for infinite trees $\Tree_d$ for $d\leq\Delta$.
+For ferromagnetic 2-spin systems with no external field, i.e., $B_1B_2>1$ and $\lambda=1$, Goldberg, Jerrum, and Paterson \cite{GJP} presented an $\fpras$ for the partition function for any graph.
+For any antiferromagnetic 2-spin model, for constant $\Delta$, an $\fptas$ for the partition function was obtained by Sinclair, Srivastava, and Thurley \cite{SST} for $\Delta$-regular graphs in the uniqueness region of the infinite tree $\Tree_\Delta$, and by Li, Lu, and Yin \cite{LLY} for graphs of maximum degree $\Delta$ in the intersection of the uniqueness regions for infinite trees $\Tree_d$ for $d\leq\Delta$.
 For antiferromagnetic 2-spin models we obtain a complementary inapproximability result in the non-uniqueness region.
 Our results do not reach the uniqueness/non-uniqueness threshold in general.

-\begin{theorem} Unless $NP=RP$, for all $d\geq 2$, for all $B_1,B_2,\lambda$ that lie in the non-uniqueness region of the infinite tree $\Tree_{d+1}$ and $\sqrt{B_1B_2} \geq \frac{\sqrt{d}-1}{\sqrt{d}+1}$, there does not exist an $\fpras$ for the partition function at parameters $B_1,B_2,\lambda$ for graphs of maximum degree at most $\Delta=d+1$. \end{theorem}
+\begin{theorem} Unless $NP=RP$, for all $\Delta\geq 3$, for all $B_1,B_2,\lambda$ that lie in the non-uniqueness region of the infinite tree $\Tree_{\Delta}$ and $\sqrt{B_1B_2} \geq \frac{\sqrt{\Delta-1}-1}{\sqrt{\Delta-1}+1}$, there does not exist an $\fpras$ for the partition function at parameters $B_1,B_2,\lambda$ for graphs of maximum degree at most $\Delta$. \end{theorem}